yss14/musicshare/README.md

 ## Current Development Status
 We are working hard to release the first version of MusicShare.
 See the [roadmap](https://github.com/yss14/musicshare/wiki/Roadmap) and [project status](https://github.com/yss14/musicshare/projects).

+## Local Setup

+### Run The Project
+1. Clone this repo
+2. Run `npm install` or `yarn install` to install and bootstrap dependencies
+3. Create local configurations for `frontend` and `backend` by copying the sample `.env` files (`cp projects/backend/config/development_sample.env projects/backend/development.env && cp projects/frontend/config/sample.env projects/frontend/.env`)
+4. Create and run `cassandra` database with docker (`docker-compose up`)
+5. Run everything in `dev` mode by `npm run dev` or `yarn dev`

+If you want to run parts of the project seperatly, have a look at the provided scripts of the root [package.json](package.json).

+### Testing
+To execute the test cases, you need to create a separate `test.env`, for both the `backend` and `cassandra-schema-builder` project (`cp projects/backend/config/development_sample.env projects/backend/test.env && cp projects/backend/config/development_sample.env projects/cassandra-schema-builder/test.env`), and adjust the database connection variables accordingly.

 ## Contributing
 We are always happy welcoming new people contributing to this project.
 [Here's](https://github.com/yss14/musicshare/wiki/Contributing) a little guide to get started!